Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

 Consider the case~$\lambda_p^2 \not\equiv 4 \chi(p) p^{k-1} \,\pmod{\ell}$, which implies~$\alpha_p \not\equiv \beta_p \,\pmod{\ell}$.
 Since we have~$\ell \nisdiv p$, $p \nisdiv N$, and~$\alpha_p \beta_p = \chi(p) p^{k-1}$, both~$\alpha_p$ and~$\beta_p$ are units modulo~$\ell$.
 We can therefore rephrase the congruence condition as

 \end{proof}

 Combining Proposition~\ref{prop:hecke-implies-ramanujan-type} with Serre's results, we obtain the following congruences. \begin{corollary} Let~$\ell$ be an odd prime.
 Fix a modular form~$f$ of integral weight for a Dirichlet character modulo~$N$.
-Assume that~$f$ has~$\ell$\nbd integral Fourier coefficients.
-If~$\ell \nisdiv N$, then there is a non-negative integer~$m$ such that for a set of positive density of primes~$p \equiv 1 \,\pmod{\ell N}$ we have the Ramanujan-type congruence with gaps
+Assume that~$f$ has~$\ell$\nbd integral Fourier coefficients and that~$\ell \nisdiv N$.